Nikodemsky/blank-wptheme/README.md

 Bloatware.

 ### functions.php: Comments removal
-Simple, 100%-proven way to remove comments system from Wordpress.
+Simple, 100%-proven way to remove comment system from Wordpress.
 No need for third-party plugins.
 By default comment system should be disabled and enabled only if project require to do so.

 ### functions.php: oembed change
 Consider it as addon, not really keen on using the native oembed feature on the website.
 Still, we want it to work anywhere else tho.

 ### functions.php: RSS removal
 Obscure functionality.
-No need for Wordpress to update those.
+No need for Wordpress to update those unless actually needed.

 ### functions.php: Widgets removal
 Used only in very specific cases.